whitneyburton/portfolios/students/1705-back/Michael-Centrelli/template.markdown

 Description: Create the classic game Battleship.

-"2 5 2 13 tests Included some sad path testing 2 failure Uses multiple classes to break apart functionality.
+Comments: "2 5 2 13 tests Included some sad path testing 2 failure Uses multiple classes to break apart functionality.
 Has a number of long methods - talked about chances to refactor.
 A fair amount of .each, but also using .map and .all?"

 1: Fundamental Ruby & Style